Building an Analytics and AI Strategy? Don’t Overlook These 5 Key Components

 Strategic analytics planning is essential for internal audit functions aiming to deliver value and drive meaningful organizational change.
 By developing a strategy that includes key performance indicators (KPIs), regular reassessment, performing gap analyses, a long-term vision, and securing executive buy-in, organizations can ensure their analytics initiatives are effective and aligned with the broader goals of the department.

-Read on to learn five things every analytics and AI strategy should include — and for a deeper dive into the subject, register for my upcoming free CPE webinar with AuditBoard, “How to Build Your Analytics and AI Strategy,” on July 11, 2024.
+Read on to learn five things every analytics and AI strategy should include — and for a deeper dive into the subject, watch the on-demand recording of my webinar, “How to Build Your Analytics and AI Strategy.”

 1. Key Performance Indicators (KPIs)